Mbed-TLS/mbedtls/CONTRIBUTING.md

 Sample applications, if needed, should be modified as well.

 Continuous Integration Tests
 ----------------------------
 Once a PR has been made, the Continuous Integration (CI) tests are triggered and run.
 You should follow the result of the CI tests, and fix failures.

 It is advised to enable the [githooks scripts](https://github.com/ARMmbed/mbedtls/tree/development/tests/git-scripts) prior to pushing your changes, for catching some of the issues as early as possible.

 Documentation
 -------------
-Mbed TLS should be well documented.
-If documentation is needed, speak out!
+Mbed TLS is well documented, but if you think documentation is needed, speak out!

 1. All interfaces should be documented through Doxygen.
 New APIs should introduce Doxygen documentation.